 - Almer Township

 - o Arbela Township

 - City of Caro

-- o Fremont Township
+- Fremont Township

-- Gilford Township
+- o Gilford Township

-- o Indianfields Township
+- Indianfields Township

-- Juniata Township
+- o Juniata Township

-- Millington Township
+- o Millington Township

 - Village of Millington

 - Novesta Township

 - Tuscola Township

 - Vassar Township

-- City of Vassar
+- $\circ \quad \text{City of Vassar} \\$

 Tuscola County experienced a major (100 year) flooding event in 1986 along the Cass River.
 One of the communities most profoundly affected by this flood was the City of Vassar.
 In response to the extensive damages resulting from this flood, Vassar created a Flood Mitigation Assistance Plan and adopted it officially on September 21, 1998.
 The City of Vassar's Flood Mitigation Assistance Plan is available at the Vassar City Hall, 287 E. Huron Ave., Vassar, MI and on line at